 She had a job, something to do that mattered.
 She had a duty, to protect Mrsha, to take care of the inn.
 And what was more, she had what she’d wanted for so long.

 Levels.
 Classes.
 Skills.
-For the first time since she was seven years old, Lyon was leveling again.
+For the first time since she was seven years old, Lyon was actually leveling again.
+Not just gaining a level every few years.
+She was gaining levels rapidly.
 Not as a [Princess], true, but as a far humbler class.
 A [Barmaid].
 Perhaps it was below her station, but Lyonette didn’t care.
 Because she had Skills!

 [Charming Smile].
 [Lesser Strength].
 These were her two latest Skills, obtained as she’d reached Level 11 in the [Barmaid] class.
 They made her happy and slightly ashamed.
 Happy because they were Skills, and ashamed because the part of Lyonette that still thought of herself as royalty knew these Skills weren’t what she should be hoping for.